-CIO: OCIO-HSAR-Review@hq.dhs.gov CSO: PSDContractorReview@hq.dhs.gov (classified and unclassified contracts) Chief Privacy Officer: PrivacyContracts@hq.dhs.gov
+CIO: OCIO-HSAR-Review.hq.dhs.gov CSO: PSDContractorReview@hq.dhs.gov (classified and unclassified contracts) Chief Privacy Officer: PrivacyContracts@hq.dhs.gov

-(c) If it is not clear to the requiring official if the contractor will have access to sensitive information and/or if contractor information systems will be used to input, store, process, output, and/or transmit sensitive information, the requirements official shall at a minimum consult with the Component CIO, CSO and Privacy Officer.
+(c) If it is not clear to the requiring official if the contractor will have access to sensitive information and/or if contractor information systems will be used to input, store, process, output, and/or transmit sensitive information, the requirements official shall at a minimum consult with the Component CIO, CSO and Privacy Officer (or designee for each).

-(d) The contracting officer shall route Appendix G - Checklist for Sensitive Information to the Head of Contracting Activity (or designee) for signature and ensure the solicitation and resultant contract reflect the requirements contained in the checklist.
+(d) The contracting officer shall route Appendix G - Individual or Class Checklist for Sensitive Information to the Head of Contracting Activity (or designee) for signature and ensure the solicitation and resultant contract reflect the requirements contained in the checklist.